Nar Phu Valley Trek - 19 Day

 • Nepal entry visa fee.

-• Lunch and dinner in Kathmandu and also in case of early return than the scheduled itinerary.
+• Lunch and dinner in Kathmandu, and also in case of early return from the scheduled itinerary.

 • Extra baggage check-in during the flight (Kathmandu-Pokhara-Kathmandu) if more than 15 KG, extra, can be paid directly to the airline.